 Katie has been deeply passionate about correcting injustices and building power for marginalized groups ever since she first noticed the inequality and disparities in her own community.
 Since joining EmpowerMT’s staff in 2012, Katie has helped increase the organization’s capacity in numerous ways through her administrative, training, and event coordination expertise.
 Her commitment to amplifying the visibility and voices of people of color and their intersecting identities, has played a key role in expanding EmpowerMT’s racial justice work.
 Katie firmly believes that empowering individuals to see, listen, speak and act is one of the most important ways to create positive change in the world.

-Jesse and his family moved back to Missoula after being gone for 14 years and shortly thereafter he joined EmpowerMT’s staff.
+Jesse and his family moved back to Missoula the summer of 2014 after being gone for 14 years and shortly thereafter he joined EmpowerMT’s staff.
 He was worked in nonprofit organizations for over 20 years including six years as the National Director for Youth Ministry for the Unitarian Universalist Association and most recently as the Executive Director of UU Mass Action, a small advocacy organization that mobilized people of faith around progressive causes in Massachusetts.
 Jesse is honored to be part of an organization that has such a large impact in empowering all people, and especially young people, to transform their communities into more just and inclusive places.

 Claire was raised by parents who taught her the importance of giving kindness and respect to all people, regardless of any single identity or characteristic.
 It was growing up through the Missoula schools where she saw the need for more inclusive and empowering environments.
 Claire was saddened by how many of her peers (including herself) faced oppression and mistreatment, and experienced mental health issues as a result of this.
 She became an EmpowerMT enthusiast when she joined Respect Club (now EPIC!) back in the sixth grade and found a place that valued her wise, loving attitude and helped her gain confidence and a voice in her community.
 Claire currently attends University of Montana as a Presidential Leadership Scholar and studies Psychology as well as Women’s, Gender, and Sexuality Studies.
 Claire facilitates the after school program EPIC and continues to help other young people (and people of all ages) find their ally skills, passions, and voices.